JonasSchaub/SugarRemoval/README.md

 <i>/src/test/java/de/unijena/cheminf/deglycosylation/</i>.
 It is a JUnit test class that tests the performance of the
 Sugar Removal Utility on multiple specific molecular structures of natural products hand-picked from public databases (see article linked above).
 Code examples of how to use and configure the <i>SugarRemovalUtility</i> class can be found here.
+There is also an analogous test class for the <i>SugarDetectionUtility</i>.

 ### SugarRemovalUtility CMD App
 The sub-folder ["SugarRemovalUtility CMD App"](https://github.com/JonasSchaub/SugarRemoval/tree/main/SugarRemovalUtility%20CMD%20App)